-Attribute Description input: InputClause [] This attributes lists the instances of InputClause that compose this DecisionTable. output: OutputClause [] This attributes lists the instances of OutputClause that compose this DecisionTable. rule: DecisionRule [] This attributes lists the instances of DecisionRule that compose this DecisionTable. hitPolicy: HitPolicy The hit policy that determines the semantics of this DecisionTable.
+Attribute Description input: InputClause [] This attributes lists the instances of InputClause that compose this DecisionTable.

+output: OutputClause [] This attributes lists the instances of OutputClause that compose this DecisionTable. annotation: RuleAnnotationClause [] This attribute lists the instances compose this DecisionTable. rule: DecisionRule [] This attributes lists the instances of DecisionRule that compose this DecisionTable. hitPolicy: HitPolicy The hit policy that determines the semantics of this DecisionTable.
 Default is: UNIQUE. aggregation: BuiltinAggregator If present, this attribute specifies the aggregation function to be applied to the unordered set of values of the applicable rules to determine the value of this DecisionTable when the hitPolicy is COLLECT. preferredOrientation: DecisionTableOrientation [01] The preferred orientation for the diagrammatic representation of this DecisionTable.
 This DecisionTable SHOULD BE represented as specified by this attribute. outputLabel: string[01] This attribute gives a description of the decision table output, and is often the same as the name of the InformationItem for which the decision table is the value expression.